-Figure 3.
+Figure 4.
 Change in development time of 12 populations of Tetranychus urticae between the two watering regimes.
 A: Development time on well-watered and drought stressed plants.
 Values are mean development time (day) ± standard error for each population.
-B: Correlation between the change in development time and the Global Aridity Index for each population.
+B: Correlation between the change in development time and the Global Aridity Index (lower values indicate a drier climate) for each population, showing that mites from drier climates have smaller shifts in development time than mites from wetter climates.

 Table 2.
-Correlations between change in the life-history trait response of Tetranychus urticae between the two watering treatments and bioclimatic variables.
-R2 and p-values are reported when a significant correlation was observed.
+Regression coefficients between change in the life-history trait response of 12 populations of of Tetranychus urticae between the two watering treatments and bioclimatic variables.
+R2 and p-values are reported when a significant relationship was observed.